actris/data-management-plan/DMP/initial-DMP.md

 The current size of the database is about 25 TB and the volume is expected to grow by close to 0.5 TB per year with the current set of stations and the standard products.
 However, there will be a significant increase in volume when the planned move to multi-peak and spectral products is undertaken; this is in addition to a slight increase arising through the creation of new products.
 The CLU infrastructure is maintained by FMI with long-term commitment for archiving and preservation.
 Publication of QA datasets will aid dataset preservation.

 ### 6.4 Archiving and preservation of GRES data
+For the GRES unit, data are stored on disk on a server in Paris.
+As new data are provided once a year, a full backup is made yearly and stored on tape.
+We plan to have soon a second copy on tape in Palaiseau, France.
+The distance between both sites will be about 20km.

+The GRES infrastructure is maintained by AERIS with long-term commitment for archiving and preservation.

 ### 6.5 Archiving and preservation of ASC data
+Since the Eurochamp H2020 project, data from simulation chambers are managed by AERIS.
+It consists of a file archive connected to a MondoDB metadata database.
+Data files are stored on disk on a server located in Toulouse, France.
+A full daily backup is made automatically and stored on another site (in Tarbes, France).
+The distance between the database and the backup site is about 120km.
+We plan to have soon a copy on tape in Paris.

+The ASC infrastructure is maintained by AERIS with long-term commitment for archiving and preservation.

 ### 6.6 Archiving and preservation of ACCESS data